SwissTonyStark/GameMindsDT/README.md

 https://github.com/SwissTonyStark/GameMindsDT/assets/155813568/25c57515-57ee-4cac-a0a3-3f70b3b7251a

+##### Comparing DT with other offline algorithms in Atari games (QBert, Seaquest, Pong, Breakout)

+We have trained the 4 games with the d3rply library on the 3 algorithms, DT, BC, and CQL, without hardly touching the hyperparameters, and the results show that DT is better compared to the others.

 ### Test DT with different hyperparameters.
 Are important size of model, number of layers, number of heads, number of attention heads, number of epochs, learning rate, batch size, etc.?